Louis Blaylock: Affiliations

 He was a time-honored Mason with the distinction of having received the maximum degree (33°) of the Ancient and Accepted Scottish Rite.
 His maximum York bite affiliation was with the Dallas Commandery, No. 6, Knights Templar: he was a member of the Ancient Arabic, Nights of Constantine, and the Order of Nobles of the Mystic Shrine.
 At a meeting in March, 1903, a group of members of the Lodge of Perfection and the Chapter of Rose Croix met in their hall on Commerce Street and organized "The Dallas Scottish Rite Cathedral Association".

 At that time he was named a founding board member and worked to build the nationally recognized Scottish Rite Cathedral, located at 500 S. Harwood in Dallas, Texas.
 He has been identified as president of the building committee for the Masonic temple of Dallas and the building chair for the Pretoria Building on main street.
-During his mayorship, he supported and encouraged the donation of many acres of land to the city for use to build both large and small parks, including: the Dallas Zoo, Riverchen park, Kessler Park, and Fair Park.
+During his mayorship, he supported and encouraged the donation of many acres of land to the city for use to build both large and small parks, including: the Dallas Zoo, Reverchon Park, Kessler Park, and Fair Park.
 He created water sources for recreation (White Rock Lake) and drinking (the Garza Dam).
 He installed drinking fountains for animals and citizens and restorative health measures including a public bath house.
 He created the means and building funds for the auditorium at Fair Park without city bonds to do so and invested in business for the growth of Dallas.

 He was a named investor and supporter of the New Century Cotton Mill, the only African American cotton gin in the South.

 Blaylock was a primary shareholder of the Dallas Morning News.

 In 1919, he was a founding member of "The Boneheads," an all-male organization founded by 57 disgruntled business leaders (the number coming from Heinz 57) who were fed up with luncheon clubs.
 As one story goes, after enduring one such assembly, a peeved businessman turned to his colleague and remarked, "I have heard that speech so many times I could recite it."
 In an effort to debunk the eager-beaver business mentality, they decided to start a lunch club that had no purpose at all.
 Their motto was, "To learn more and more about less and less, until eventually we shall know everything about nothing."

 Blaylock died on December 4, 1932, at age 83 and was buried in Oakland Cemetery, Dallas.